xuli-xju/MTP_LiGa5O8_Thermal_Transport/README.md

 This repository contains the main simulation files used in the study:

+## Structure

+### `structure/POSCAR_LiGa5O8_relaxed`

+Relaxed primitive-cell structure of pristine LiGa5O8 used as the reference structure for subsequent calculations.

 **Defect-dependent thermal transport in LiGa5O8: A machine-learning interatomic potential study**

 The data include force constants used in Boltzmann transport equation (BTE) calculations and input files for molecular dynamics (MD) simulations based on the trained moment tensor potential (MTP).